 However, do keep in mind that there is likely to be no specific amount of time it may take for your liver to fully detoxify.
 It will depend on damage already done to your organ, and other factors independent to your body.

-Crucially, it may take years for a liver to fully recover from severe alcohol dependency.
+Crucially, it may take years for a liver to fully recover from severe alcohol dependence.
 Ultimately, the risks to your liver through regular alcohol consumption are clear.
 The more heavily dependent you are on alcohol, the longer it will take for your liver to repair itself.

 However, it often won't need much support to heal.
 It's thought that the liver can restore itself from up to 75% of damage.
 However, you must make sure you find services or a facility which can ensure you are taking in vitamins, nutrients and clean liquid to support its recovery.

 Liver damage can lead to a variety of life-threatening diseases and conditions.
 Therefore, before you risk the cause of any further problems, make sure to reach out for help.
 Don't let that last drink literally be your last.

 Outpatient treatment is effective for those conditions that are not extreme.

 For those circumstances where the addiction is not as severe, outpatient treatment is an incredibly effective option.
 Prescription drugs can be prescribed if needed and various methods can be tried out.